 It All Starts with Planning

 Get ready to have a dilly of a party.
-I’m packing my bag of tricks, practicing my magic words and looking forward to having a great time at your party.
+I’m packing my bag of tricks, practicing my magic words, and looking forward to having a fun time at your party.
 There are a few things you can do to make sure the party is perfect.